GatherPress/gatherpress/README.md

 - Past Events page.

 ### 3. Create an Event
-Go to the WP Admin > Events
+Go to the WP Admin > Events > Add new

 By default, a few blocks are populated, you can keep them or delete them, you can add more blocks.

 - The Event date block allows you to define the start and end dates and times of your event, as well as the timezone.